Project Management Basics

 how to manage projects without a pmp certificate

-Most project managers were never trained to be project managers.
-They were good at their jobs, someone trusted them with a project, and suddenly they were responsible for timelines, stakeholders, budgets, and deliverables they had no formal system to manage.
+You were handed a project.
+Nobody trained you for this.
+You were good at your job, someone trusted you with a deliverable, and suddenly you were responsible for timelines, stakeholders, budgets, and decisions you had no formal system to manage.
 If this is your situation, you do not need a PMP certificate before you can manage projects well.
-You need a repeatable system you can start using today.
+You need a system you can start using today.

 This post lays out exactly that system.
 Three tools.
 No jargon.
-No methodology certification required.
+No certification required.

 The 3-Part System for Managing Projects Without a PMP